 Hopefully this has highlighted the complex nature of medical emergencies in remote environments and has inspired you to look into getting some kind of training before setting off on your next adventure.
 I can’t stress enough how important wilderness medicine training is when you’re outside.
 If you have any questions or need help finding the best course for you, please reach out!
 You can also learn more by reading the following related posts.

-Disclaimer: I am not an instructor for wilderness medicine courses, I have just taken a great deal of them and find them incredibly valuable.
-This purpose of this post is not to be a substitute for training, but to show what you would learn and the value in getting training.
+Disclaimer: I am not an instructor for wilderness medicine courses.
+I have taken a great deal of them and find them incredibly valuable.
+This post is not a substitute for training, but intended to demonstrate the value in getting wilderness medicine training.